fbpx

 How do you tell bronze from brass?

-Distinguishing between bronze and brass can sometimes be challenging because they share similar appearances, primarily a yellowish or reddish-gold colour.
+Distinguishing bronze vs. brass can sometimes be challenging because they share similar appearances, primarily a yellowish or reddish-gold color.
 However, there are a few methods to differentiate the two:

-Color – While both metals have a golden appearance, bronze often has a slightly reddish or pinkish hue compared to the more yellowish colour of brass.
-However, colour alone may not always be a definitive indicator due to variations in alloy compositions.
+Color While both metals have a golden appearance, bronze metal often has a slightly reddish or pinkish hue compared to the more yellowish color of brass.
+However, color alone may not always be a definitive indicator due to variations in alloy compositions.

 Metal Supermarkets